-In March 2019 In Harmony will celebrate 10 years in North Liverpool.
-Since 2009, the programme has benefited over 2,000 children and families in Everton and Anfield and over 300 professional musicians, artists, school teachers and staff.
+In March 2021 In Harmony celebrated 12 years in North Liverpool.
+Since 2009, the programme has benefited over 2,500 children and families in Everton and Anfield and over 300 professional musicians, artists, school teachers and staff.

 Every child learns an instrument and creates orchestral music throughout their time at primary school, and over 1500 children and young people aged 0-18 are learning music every week, free of charge.
 By the end of primary school, In Harmony young musicians have typically taken part in over 140 orchestra rehearsals and 25 performances, with most children playing their instrument at ABRSM Grade 2 standard or higher.

-Over 45% of children continue with In Harmony into secondary school, and 20have gone on to perform in Liverpool Philharmonic Youth Orchestra, Liverpool Philharmonic Youth Academy Orchestra, the National Youth Orchestra’s Inspire programme and Sistema Europe Youth Orchestra.
+50% of children continue with In Harmony into secondary school, and 20 have gone on to perform in Liverpool Philharmonic Youth Orchestra, Liverpool Philharmonic Youth Academy Orchestra, the National Youth Orchestra’s Inspire programme, National Children's Orchestra and Sistema Europe Youth Orchestra.

 Evaluation and Research